jakeburke1775/se_project_spots/README.md

 - HTML: Markup is done with proper element usage
 - CSS: flexbox, grid, media queries, face fonts
 - JavaScript: The posts are organized into an object model. the user is able to add, remove, and favorite posts and edit the profile.
 Form errors are responsive to user input and demonstrate a user-friendly experience.
-- Git: proper file formatting and terminal execution is practiced
+- webpack
+- api

 ## Deployment

-This project is deployed by GitHub Pages.
+This project is deployed by GitHub Pages. (currently hosting main branch, not the latest project)

 ## Future Development